Context & Problem

 My Role

 My role evolved out of necessity: I was the first full-time UX designer hired by the UX Director, joining an organization with over 30 designers across brand, marketing, and product.
-As the dedicated UX team grew to five, I became embedded in the company’s largest product team, a cross-functional group of seven designers (led by a Design Director), along with product and engineering leads, supporting a SaaS platform for enterprise software buyers.
+As the dedicated UX team grew to five, in the first year we operated as a centralized team serving all 4 product lines.
+I worked primarily on the parent product—the IT research platform for CIOs and tech leaders.

 While my title didn't change, I had to become responsible for defining UX processes, building collaboration rituals and surfacing business-critical insights through user behaviour.
 It was fast, political, and often chaotic — but full of potential.